Schools detection module algorithms

 Ei is the linear Sv of sample i (m2/m3) - set to 0 for any sample where Ei < mSv or Ei > MSv,

-t is the transmitted pulse length (ms).
+τ is the pulse duration (ms).

-j is the 3dB beam angle in the direction of travel (degrees).
+φ is the 3dB beam angle in the direction of travel (degrees).

 For a region the following variables can be calculated: